johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 Now we've implemented this first endpoint that should make the test pass.
 When we run ```pytest``` again, we will have <span style="color:green">**GREEN**</span>.

-Task 2.3 -- Duplicate names must return a conflict error code.
+Duplicate names must return a conflict error code.
 =====
 The second requirement is if the name being created already exists, return a 409 conflict.
 Since a lot of the code is going to be repeated, we will <span style="color:blue">**REFACTOR**</span> the repetitive code using the ```fixture``` feature of ```pytest```.